zxc916684603/ecs/intl.en-US/Product Introduction/Images.md

  | You can contact the OS vendors for technical support.
 Additionally, Alibaba Cloud provides technical support in problem investigation.

  |
-|Marketplace image| [Marketplace](https://marketplace.alibabacloud.com/) images are licensed and provided by Independent Software Vendors \(ISVs\) and sold in Alibaba Cloud Marketplace.
-Such images have undergone stringent testing conducted by the respective ISVs and Alibaba Cloud to guarantee security.
+|Marketplace image| Marketplace images are licensed and provided by Independent Software Vendors \(ISVs\) and sold in Alibaba Cloud Marketplace.
+Such images are well tested by the ISVs and Alibaba Cloud to guarantee content security.

  Marketplace images provide not only the OSs required for applications, but also the configuration environments.
 This eliminates complicated installation and configuration process and helps you deploy ECS in one click.